tammoippen/plotille/README.md

 Basic support for timeseries plotting is provided with release 3.2: for any `X` or `Y` values you can also add `datetime.datetime`, `pendulum.datetime` or `numpy.datetime64` values.
 Labels are generated respecting the difference of `x_limits` and `y_limits`.

 Support for heatmaps using background colors for figures and displaying images binary with braille, or in color with background colors using the canvas - provided with release 4.0

+If you are still using python 2.7, please use plotille v4 or before.
+With v5 I am dropping support for python 2.7, as the effort to maintain the discontinued version is too much.

 ## Documentation